 What to Look for When Purchasing Compression Shorts

-Finding the right pair of compression shorts can come down to a number of different variables.
+Finding the right pair of compression shorts comes down to a number of different variables.
 Maybe you’re looking for a sport-specific pair.
 Or maybe you’re leaning toward a style that is more outerwear than underwear (or vice versa).

-Maybe you find that some compression short styles aren’t your ideal length.
-Or you find that they apply a little too much pressure (or vice versa).
-There’s also taking price into account.
+Maybe you’ve found that some compression short styles aren’t your ideal length or that they apply a little too much pressure (or vice versa).
+There’s also taking the price of the shorts into account.
 What’s your budget look like and how long do you expect to keep these shorts active and viable?
 All of these factors can influence your choice.

-Generally speaking, however, when purchasing compression shorts you’re looking for a blend of comfort, functionally, and quality.
+Generally speaking, however, when purchasing a pair of compression shorts you’re looking for a blend of comfort, function, and quality.
 These three factors make for a great pair of compression shorts.

 First and foremost, your compression shorts should be comfortable.
-There’s nothing more distracting when you’re competing (or just out getting a little exercise) than nagging discomfort from the clothes you’re wearing.
-If you’re thinking about your clothing while you’re active, especially when it’s demanding your attention, you’ve got the wrong pair of compression shorts.
+When you’re competing or training, there’s nothing more distracting than a nagging discomfort from the garments you’re wearing.
+If you’re thinking about your clothing while you’re active (and especially if it’s demanding your attention), then you’ve got the wrong pair of compression shorts.

-Look for compression shorts that fit tightly and apply pressure while remaining comfortable in terms of both feel against your skin and your overall range of motion.
+Look for compression shorts that fit snug and apply pressure while remaining comfortable in terms of both feel against your skin and overall range of motion.